metehanozdeniz/metehanozdeniz.github.io/about.md

 "Per aspera ad astra", from Finland in the Nineteenth Century, 1894 {:.figcaption}

-Hey there, My name is **Metehan Özdeniz**.
-I'm twenty four years old.
-I'm studying computer engineering at Necmettin Erbakan University.
-I develope open source web application and desktop applicaton.
-I'm interested in cyber security in my spare time.
-I love art, music and traveling.
-My biggest motivation is Turkey's founder.
+Hey there, I'm **Metehan**.
+I'm a computer engineer candidate, passionate about learning new skills and creating software to make the world a better place.
+I am a curious person and a fast learner, hard work doesn't scare me.
+My goal is to create things that make a difference.
+I love art and technology.
+My biggest motivation is Turkey’s founder.

 **Mustafa Kemal Atatürk says:**
 {:.lead}